 Corwith House, 2368 Montauk Highway, Bridgehampton.
 Monday through Friday, 10 a.m.-3 p.m., 631-537-1088, bridgehamptonhistoricalsociety.org

 Period rooms can be visited in a former Victorian-era boarding house.
-There are barns and an old jailhouse to explore as well. • “Building a History: The Preservation of the Nathaniel Rogers House” is on view through the summer.
+There are barns and an old jailhouse to explore as well. • “Building a History: The Preservation of the Nathaniel Rogers House” is on view.

 DAN FLAVIN ART INSTITUTE

 Corwith Avenue, Bridgehampton.
 Saturday-Sunday, noon-6 p.m., free.
 631-537-1476, diacenter.org

 A permanent installation of nine works in fluorescent light by Dan Flavin. • Fluorescent works by Jacqueline Humphries through May 19.

 301 Bluff Road, Amagansett.
 Wednesday and Saturday, 9 a.m.-2 p.m., free.
 631-324-2490, eecbs.org